 Dante Controller is a software application provided by Audinate which allows users to configure and route audio around Dante networks.
-It is available for PCs running Windows 7 (SP1 and above) and Windows 8, and Apple Macs running OS X 10.7.5, 10.8.5 and 10.9.
+It is available for Windows and OS X (see [Minimum System Requirements](#) for more details).

 Once you install Dante Controller on your PC or Mac and connect it to a Dante network, you can use Dante Controller to: